With over sixty countries now offering some sort of extended stay visa for digital nomads, all that’s left if figuring out what you are looking for.

 By: Bobby Casey, Managing Director GWP

-It could be that you are looking to test out a few countries to see what suits you best.
-It could be you’re looking to expatriate from your current country and you’re looking for a way into another one.
-It could be you’re just looking for a more affordable life on what you’re making.
+It could be that you’re looking to test out a few countries to see what suits you best.
+Perhaps you’re looking to expatriate from your current country and need a way into another one.
+Maybe you’re just seeking a more affordable life on what you’re making.

 Even countries like Switzerland and Lithuania are offering off-the-beaten-path opportunities to digital nomads.